 Although Switzerland is not in the EU, the bilateral agreements are for many Swiss companies more important than the local market, because there is a free trade agreement also in the services sector and the transfer of capital.

-In the following period, Swiss exports are expected to benefit from world economic growth trends as well as from the favorable effects of the Swiss franc depreciation.
-Sustainable growth is expected especially in the tourism, electronics or metallurgy industries.
+In the coming years, the world economic growth trends predict that Swiss exports will benefit from the favorable effects of the Swiss franc depreciation.
+There is a general expectation for sustainable growth realization chiefly, in the tourism, electronics and metallurgy industries.

-These areas are expected to play an important role in the Swiss economy, alongside the already traditional sectors for the country's economic expansion (the banking, medical and pharmaceutical industries).
+These predictions indicate that these areas will play a vital role in the Swiss economy, alongside the already traditional sectors for the country's economic expansion (the banking, medical and pharmaceutical industries).

-Further growth in domestic demand for products and services is expected, which will also support the positive evolution of the Swiss economy over the next two years.
-This is due to the fact that Switzerland offers a stable social environment and relatively low taxation, with less bureaucratic legislation.
+Further growth in domestic demand for products and services is an expectation for many analysts, which will also support the positive evolution of the Swiss economy over the next two years.
+This is because Switzerland offers a stable social environment and relatively low taxation, with less bureaucratic legislation.

-If you plan to invest in the Swiss market, you have to know that there are several types of companies that can be incorporated in this country.
+If you plan to invest in the Swiss market, you have to know that there are several types of companies that one can choose to incorporate in this nation.
 Our Swiss consultants in company formation can offer you the best solutions related to your investment.